Last updated: 6/2/20, 1:32pm

-In recent days, we have heard of concerns about the continuous rise and spread of the novel coronavirus (COVID-19).
-People are asking how to stay safe and asking if there are new protocols when attending worship services.
+With the continuous rise and spread of the novel coronavirus (COVID-19), people are asking how to stay safe and asking if there are new protocols when attending worship services.
 This page will answer some of those questions and provide updates on upcoming conference sponsored and supported events.

 Up-to-date information is a good solution for anxiety.
 Visit trustworthy websites for reliable information—a list of resources has been provided at the bottom of the page.
 During this time of uncertainty, trust God, and don’t be anxious, get plenty of rest, eat healthily and make conscious and thoughtful decisions about your health and the health of those around you.